slaclab/neural-representation-sqw/README.md

 **data_simulation_2023**

 Due to the size of the simulation dataset, it is not possible to inclue it directly on GitHub.
-Please download the simulation data which is publicly available at ... zenodo ...
+Please download the simulation data which is publicly available at https://doi.org/10.5281/zenodo.7804447.

 **notebooks**